ACDguide/Governance/Governance/manage/manage-file.md

 # File handling

 This part covers how to manage the actual files and directories, starting from the download process.
-It applies mostly to replicated datasets, as how to name and organise the files of a new dataset is covered already in the Creating dataset guidelines.
+It applies mostly to replicated datasets, how to name and organise the files of a new dataset is covered already in the [Creating dataset guidelines](../create/create-intro.md).

 ## Managing downloads

-How to manage downloads depends mostly on how the original data is distributed.
+How to manage downloads depends mostly on how the original data is distributed and on how big the dataset is.
 Often servers offer more than one option to download the data.
-It will depend also on how big the dataset is, in some cases it's possible that a dataset is composed of one or few files that could easily be downloaded from a web interface.
-Even in such simple cases and where regular updates are not needed is good practice to create a code.
-A code is a way to document exactly where the data was downloaded from and how.
+It is good practice to always create a dedicated code, as this is also a way to document exactly where the data was downloaded from and how.
+Even if a dataset is composed of one or few files that could easily be downloaded from a web interface and regular updates are not needed.
 Bash scripts are fine if the downloads are quite simple, as in the above example of few files that we can retrieve with a simple `wget` or `curl`.
-If there is a lot of shuffling of files and directories to do, soon a bash script would become complicated and unreadable, in these cases you should use a proper coding language.
+If there is a lot of shuffling of files and directories to do, a bash script can become quickly complicated and unreadable, in these cases a proper coding language should be sued.
 Python is a good choice for a scripting language as it has lots of modules that can help with downloads, for example:
    * ftplib - to handle FTP servers
    * requests - to handle HTTP, FTP requests including authentication